Ye-Dehuo/Simulation-for-Super-Mega-Bot/README.md

 The development of this project was greatly inspired and assisted by [NelsenEW/eth-zurich-solution](https://github.com/NelsenEW/eth-zurich-solution.git) which has more details and guidance for the ETH excercises

+## The controller for SMB robot
+PI controller is designed for SMB linear velocity control and PD controller is designed for SMB angular velocity control

+You can also choose to use the constant linear velocity control method directly (as explained in `/smb_highlevel_controller/src
+/SmbHighlevelController.cpp`), but need adjust the param `collision_threshold`（in `/congig/default.yaml`) to -3.2 to realize post collision stop

 ## How to initiate?
 `git clone` this repo to the workspace directory